contrast-zone/t-rewriter.js/README.md

         ) -> Start
     )

-Possible input feeds to this grammar is consisted either of `Size Element` phrase, `Color Element` phrase, or `Shape Element` phrase.
+Possible input feeds to this grammar are consisted either of `Size Element` phrase, `Color Element` phrase, or `Shape Element` phrase.
 To solve the puzzle, we first convert both of our logic expresions to *CSNF*, as explained in sections [3.3.1.1.] and [3.3.1.2.].
 We get these world rules combined with input grammar:

     (
         ( | ~Pentagon ~B ) \/ ( & Gray B )